HackYourFuture-CPH/js-projects/projects/currency-converter.md

 ### `JS3 week2` - Promises, Async/Await

-- You used promise chaining last week - now rewrite the fetch in the "async await" approach.
+- [ ] You used promise chaining last week - now rewrite the fetch in the "async await" approach
+- [ ] Testing.
+Implement a test to ensure that the application will work as expected after the refactoring
 // TODO: more?

 ---